Private medical insurance claims

 PMI policies usually cover acute conditions, but not chronic conditions.

-If you decline a claim on the basis that the customer has a chronic condition, you need to show the condition is chronic rather than acute.
+If you decline a claim on the basis the customer has a chronic condition, you need to show the condition is chronic rather than acute.

 Acute conditions can become chronic.
 If this happens and you decide to withdraw cover, we’d expect you to tell your customer quickly and with empathy.
 We’d also expect you to be able to justify your decision to do this through medical evidence or opinion.